-A court has the same power to make orders in support of arbitral proceedings as it has in legal proceedings in respect of certain matters, including taking evidence from witnesses outside the jurisdiction (section 44(2) (a), Arbitration Act).
-However, it appears that the court will only exercise such powers against third parties in exceptional circumstances; the powers primarily relate to parties to the arbitration.
+A court has the same power to make orders in support of arbitral proceedings as it has in legal proceedings in respect of certain matters, including taking evidence from witnesses outside the jurisdiction (section 44(2)(a), Arbitration Act).
+However, it appears that the courts are reluctant to exercise such powers against third parties outside of the jurisdiction (Benhurst Finance Ltd & Ors v Pierre Adrien Colliac [2018] EWHC 2188 (QB)).
 The proper approach when seeking evidence or documents from third parties outside the jurisdiction is usually to apply to the court for a letter of request addressed to the court of the jurisdiction in which the evidence will be taken (DTEK Trading SA v Morozov [2017] EWHC 94 (Comm)).